waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Opponent Coverage:** Always assume opponents, especially high-level ones like the Elite Four, have coverage moves for their weaknesses.
 Do not rely solely on primary typing for strategy.
 - **Hypothesis (Agatha's Gengar):** A fast, high-level Psychic-type is essential.
 My Lv36 Kadabra was too underleveled.
 I need a faster solution or a bulkier Pokémon that can survive Gengar's attacks.
 - **Assumption Under Review:** A high-level Pokémon with a type advantage is not a guaranteed win.
 Elite Four members have coverage moves (e.g., Lance's Aerodactyl with Earthquake).
 I must plan for worst-case scenarios.
-- **New Agent Idea:** Create a `path_debugger_agent` that analyzes a failed pathfinding tool's debug log and the map XML to hypothesize the specific logical error in the code.
+- **New Tool Idea:** Create a `path_debugger_tool` that analyzes a failed pathfinding tool's debug log and the map XML to identify the specific logical error in the code.

 ## C. Battle Logs (Elite Four)
 ### Lorelei (Observed Roster)